 70 days.
 Gorgeously crinkled, savoy-type leaves are produced within dense heads.
-These are round to slightly fl attened, and often weigh 3 pounds or more.
-This European heirloom variety is seldom available in the US.
-Mainly grown for fresh use, and has been since the turn of the 20th century, when it was a favorite at Paris markets.
+These are round to slightly flattened, and often weigh 3 pounds or more.
+This European heirloom variety is seldom available in the U.S. It has mainly been grown for fresh use since the turn of the 20th century, when it was a favorite at Paris markets.
 Usually grown for a fall crop, where its earliness, mild flavor and tolerance to cold are especially valued.

 Out of stock